 In other words, a natural at the genre of the bumper sticker.

 He has a rather sour view of humanity, but this just adds the right soupcon of sarcastic humor to his observations.
 Besides, it is well accounted for by having grown up on Long Island and living now in New Jersey.
-If anyone is entitled to a sour view, it is h
+If anyone is entitled to a sour view, it is he.

 Chris made up his own bumper stickers as a rejoinder to this urge to display one's affiliations on the back of one's vehicles for all to admire, or as a caption to what must then be considered the cartoon of one's own life.
 What gives with the need to tell everyone what you believe in?
 Could it be that these folks doth protest too much?
 And what about the separation of church and car?
 Is nothing sacred?

-So to this, he created a series that captures a certain dunderheadedness in the American road-going psyche: My Other Car Is Jesus; Kiss Me, I'
+So to this, he created a series that captures a certain dunderheadedness in the American road-going psyche: My Other Car Is Jesus; Kiss Me, I'm Jesus; Jesus Loves Drag Racing.

 I liked these, but to display them always felt like it might be toeing a line beyond which was danger, of the keying variety, or perhaps the punctured tire sort.
 Somehow poking fun at others' weird professions of their faith made me a little hesitant.